Grades and Gradepoints

 A grade of Incomplete should not be requested nor given for lack of completion of work because of procrastination or dissatisfaction with the grade earned.

-Incomplete work cannot be finished by sitting in on or retaking the class.
+Incomplete work cannot be finished by attending or retaking the class.
 If such an option is preferred, the student should accept the grade earned and re-enroll in the course in the expectation of earning a better grade.
 The grade used to compute the student's GPA is best earned grade.

 Any exceptions to these regulations which describe the use of the grade of Incomplete require the approval of the instructor, the department chair (or equivalent), and the dean or director of the academic unit in which the course was offered.